nh2tran/glycan-denovo-sequencing/README.md

 The training, prediction, and evaluation can be done by following the Python notebook `aa.glycan_manuscript.ipynb`.

-To perform evaluation on the dataset `Demo_IgG_Orbitrap` and the pretrained model, please run the following sections:
+To perform evaluation, please use the dataset `Demo_IgG_Orbitrap` and the pretrained model, and run the following sections in the notebook:
 - `I/O FUNCTIONS and DATA PRE-PROCESSING`
 - `MODEL PREPARATION`
 - `MODEL DENOVO SEQUENCING`

+To perform training, please use the dataset `mouse_brain` and run the following sections in the notebook:
+- `I/O FUNCTIONS and DATA PRE-PROCESSING`
+- `MODEL PREPARATION`
+- `MODEL TRAINING`

+More details and explanations are provided in the notebook.
+This is an on-going work, more data and materials will be further added.
+Please feel free to contact us if you have any questions.